Product docs and API reference are now on Akamai TechDocs.

 When looking to keep Kubernetes costs under control, having a good monitoring technique in place is a required first step.
 Monitoring deployments is an essential part of determining precisely what problems a Kubernetes configuration may have.
 Costs and resource usage constantly fluctuate and are why automation tools are essential to understanding what is happening with a setup in real-time.
 According to Survey Surfaces Recent Spike in Kubernetes Costs only 38% of IT professionals can accurately predict monthly Kubernetes costs within a 10% margin of error.

-Cost control is the step that follows monitoring; once you have insight through monitoring, you can optimize your setup to provide maximun performance at the lowest cost in time, resources, and money.
+Cost control is the step that follows monitoring; once you have insight through monitoring, you can optimize your setup to provide maximum performance at the lowest cost in time, resources, and money.
 Because monitoring environments are dynamic, so are cost control environments.
 Since it is unlikely that optimizing a configuration once will result in always receiving the best performance, monitoring and optimization should occur often.

-Having propper tooling in place is essential when looking to optimize.
+Having proper tooling in place is essential when looking to optimize.
 Some tools (like Kubecost) can make suggestions on where and how to optimize, and some can provide automation that put unused application components to sleep or even delete them when they are no longer needed.

 Human knowledge is also an important factor in keeping costs low.
 Knowing organizational direction and special events can help those maintaining a system anticipate needs that the software can’t know in advance.
 By planning for requirements as part of monitoring and control, you further reduce costs.